sanjyotagureddy-merastore/.github/profile/README.md

 MeraStore is a modern, scalable e-commerce platform built using microservices architecture.
 The platform is designed to be flexible, maintainable, and extensible, with separate services handling different aspects of the e-commerce experience.

+> ⚠️ **Warning: Self-Learning Project**
+>  <p>Please note that this project is intended solely as a self-learning exercise and is not meant for production use or as a commercial website.
+It is designed to serve as a testing ground for various techniques, methodologies, and approaches.
+The primary purpose of this project is to experiment and learn, and as such, it may not adhere to best practices or industry standards. <br><br>
+> The implementations and design choices are based on exploration and experimentation, and may or may not align with industry best practices or standards.
+This project should be used as a reference for educational purposes only.
+For any real-world applications, please adhere to established best practices and seek professional advice.

 ## Table of Contents

 1. [Features](#features)